Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving: Introduction

 \section{Introduction}

 While automated vehicles (AVs) can reduce human error-related crashes, a paradox is introduced.
-By relieving drivers of manual control and reducing human error, SAE Level 3 (L3) \cite{SAEJ3016_202104} \textit{Conditional Driving Automation} creates conditions for \textit{passive fatigue}\cite{Vogelpohl2019-ap}.
+By relieving drivers of manual control and reducing human error, SAE Level 3 (L3) \cite{SAEJ3016_202104} \textit{Conditional Driving Automation} creates conditions for \textit{passive fatigue} \cite{Vogelpohl2019-ap}.
 This state of cognitive underload, monotony, and vigilance decline undermines drivers' readiness to take over \cite{May2009-vc}.
-Addressing passive fatigue is not simply a technical challenge but a safety-critical and potentially deadly HCI issue \cite{Hancock2017-fv, Vogelpohl2019-ap}.
+Addressing passive fatigue is not simply a technical challenge but a safety-critical issue in Human-AV interactions \cite{Hancock2017-fv, Vogelpohl2019-ap}.

-Various countermeasures for passive fatigue have been proposed, such as non-driving-related tasks (NDRTs) and infotainment systems to stimulate driver engagement during automated driving \cite{Weinbeer2019-gy, Loew2024-ew, Naujoks2018-su, large2016stimulating}.
-These can temporarily help drivers avoid cognitive underload, however, many do not provide sustained cognitive engagement and cannot adapt to the context and needs of individual drivers \cite{Gang2018-kt}.
-Targeted interventions are often perceived as intrusive in non-emergency situations, leading some users to disable them altogether.
-Alternative forms of \textit{implicit} intervention for AVs have thus gained attention.
-Leveraging natural response or social stimulation, implicit interventions can deliver subtle "nudges" that guide users to maintain awareness unobtrusively\cite{Stampf2022-xm}.
+Various countermeasures for passive fatigue have been proposed, such as non-driving-related tasks (NDRTs) \cite{Weinbeer2019-gy,Loew2024-ew,Naujoks2018-su,large2016stimulating} or gamification \cite{Schroeter2016} to stimulate driver engagement during automated driving.
+These can temporarily mitigate cognitive underload in automated driving \cite{McKerral2023}.
+Additionally, few can adapt to the context or needs of individual drivers \cite{Gang2018-kt}.
+This challenge can be conceptualised using \emph{Malleable Attentional Resource Theory} (MART), which posits that attentional resources expand and contract in response to task demand \cite{Young2002}.
+Under low-demand conditions typical of automation, attentional resources contract, degrading vigilance and situational awareness, whereas overly demanding tasks can increase workload and induce active fatigue \cite{May2009-vc,Merat2019-ph}.
+Addressing the risks of underload situations is therefore as critical as mitigating those arising from excessive workload during control transitions.
+As a result, alternative forms of \textit{implicit} intervention for AVs have gained attention.
+Leveraging natural response or social stimulation, implicit interventions can deliver subtle 'nudges' that guide users to maintain awareness unobtrusively \cite{Stampf2022-xm}.